Getting Started With Probate

 A Practice Dedicated to Estates in Ontario

 At Katzman Estate Law, we have extensive experience with Wills, estates, and probate (Applications for a Certificate of Appointment of Estate Trustees).
 As we often handle complex estates and difficult estate dispute matters, we know how to avoid estate administration pitfalls.
+While past results are not necessarily indicative of future results, the cases that we have handled below showcase our experience as estate practitioners.
+Each case has been posted with the express permission of our clients:

 Where to Start